fahmifahim/linux-daily/linux-admin-lpic1.md

 *Hard link*:
 1. Hardlink has the same inode with the physical file.
 2. Deleting the physical file, will not effect hardlink.
-3. Hardlink works with file, not folder.
+3. Hardlink works with file, NOT folder.

 ![hardlink](https://ping-t.com/mondai3/img/jpg/k34107.jpg)